 Galaxy S20 vs iPhone 11: Performance

+These aren't surprising results.
 In terms of speed, Apple’s processors have long beaten the competing chips produced by Qualcomm that Samsung uses in its phones sold in North America.
-But now, the gap looks to be closing.
-While the A13 Bionic chip in the iPhone is a powerhouse, the S20 still has a mighty Snapdragon 865 processor, plus a lot more RAM to play with (see below).
-In a comparison between the iPhone 11 Pro Max running the A13 and Qualcomm’s reference device using a Snapdragon 865, there wasn’t much of a difference.
-This could be the first time in a while that Apple’s performance crown is stolen away.
+The S20 still has a mighty Snapdragon 865 processor, plus a lot more RAM to play with (see below) which should be a benefit for multitasking.
+However, Apple's ability to design from scratch not only the A13 Bionic chip the iPhone 11 uses but also the operating system mean its optimization and higher CPU compute output outstrips Samsung's performance every time.

 Galaxy S20 vs iPhone 11: RAM and storage

 Neither phone gives you a choice of RAM capacities.
 You get 12GB of RAM with the S20, which is far more than the iPhone’s 4GB.
-More RAM is obviously better, but since the two phones run different operating systems and use different kinds of CPUs, the performance difference isn’t as easy to calculate from these figures as you’d think.
-We’ll let you know when we’ve completed our own tests whether the 8GB difference is a big deal.
+More RAM is obviously better, but since the two phones run different operating systems and use different kinds of CPUs, the performance difference isn’t cut-and-dry, as you can see in the benchmarks in the previous section.

 There’s only one storage option for the S20: 128GB.
 You can get the iPhone with that much storage, but also with 64GB and 256GB, which is a nice range of choices to have.
 The S20 does support microSD cards though, letting you add up to 1TB more storage space if you want it later on, after you've bought the device.
 The extra flexibility of the S20’s microSD slot is very useful, but the ease of being able to spec a new iPhone with more storage by default (albeit for a steep fee) means there’s a case to be made for Apple's approach as well.